adrina-ei/Antenna_Problem_Evolutionary_Approach/README.md

 3. **Selection**: Select a subset of the population for reproduction based on their fitness.
 Better-performing solutions have a higher chance of being selected.

-4. **Crossover**: Create new offspring by combining the genetic material (parameters) of selected individuals.
+4. **Crossover**: Create new offsprings by combining the genetic material (parameters) of selected individuals.

 5. **Mutation**: Introduce random changes in the offspring's genetic material to explore new areas of the search space.